knative/release/README.md

 Each repo has a `Release Notes` GitHub Action workflow.
 This can be used to generate the starting point for the release notes.
 See an example in [Eventing](https://github.com/knative/eventing/actions?query=workflow%3A%22Release+Notes%22).
-The default starting and ending SHAs will work if running out of the `master` branch, or you can determine the correct starting and ending SHAs for the script to run.
+The default starting and ending SHAs will work if running out of the `main` branch, or you can determine the correct starting and ending SHAs for the script to run.